 Seriously.
 I love pumpkin.
 Not to be confused with pumpkin spice things, but pure, plain pumpkin.
 These pumpkin scones are perfect for breakfast, or as a snack, or as a dessert.
 Or all three in a given day.
 Not that I have ever done that…

-- 2 1/2 cups whole wheat pastry flour fresh milled is best
+- 5 cups flour fresh milled is best

 - 4 teaspoons baking powder

 - 1 teaspoon salt

 - 1 can pumpkin can use 2 cups fresh pumpkin puree

 - 4 ounces cream cheese softened

 - Begin by mixing flour, sugar, baking powder and spices together.

 - Cut the butter into the flour mixture until crumbly

 - In a separate bowl, mix the eggs, milk and pumpkin puree.

 - Add the wet ingredients into the dry and mix well.